Home-schooling and tutoring options for the fall

 Your questions answered

-When will we know if our kids are going back to school in-person or not?
+Today is the final day for New York schools to submit reopening plans to the state.
+We don't know yet if students will be back in the classroom this fall, but some districts have shared a framework of their plans for in-person instruction, remote learning and a blend of in-person and online.
+In Connetquot, for example, if students are permitted to return to in-person instruction, K-5 class sizes will be limited to 16 students, with social distancing and masks required.
+Students would also get mask breaks during the day, according to the district.

-Gov. Andrew M. Cuomo says he will make a decision on whether to reopen schools this fall based on infection rates.
-Reopening announcements are expected the first week of August.
+By the end of next week, we should have an answer from the governor on schools reopening.
+Cuomo says his decision will be based on regional infection rates.

-Schools will be able to reopen in September if the coronavirus infection level is 5% or lower in their region by the first week in August, but will remain closed if the level rises to 9% or greater before the day school opens, Cuomo has said.
+Schools will reopen in September if the coronavirus infection level is 5% or lower in their region by the first week in August, but will remain closed if the level rises to 9% or greater before the day school opens, Cuomo has said.

 Round of applause